 We strive to minimize disturbance to the population of turtles under study (see sections on Animal Use and Decontamination).
 Turtles are not removed from the capture location in the wild.

 2. Prioritize studies in unfragmented, priority landscapes

-Another emphasis of the Observatory model is long-term, sustained study of functional turtle populations in diverse and representative landscape context.
+Another emphasis of ATO's observatory framework and model is long-term, sustained study of functional turtle populations in diverse and representative landscapes.

 3. Ensure study site replication where feasible

 Where possible, we establish site replicates within target landscapes.

 4. Utilize standardized or complementary protocols and track effort.

 Our sampling design hinges upon collaborative partnerships, coordinated effort, and centralized analysis.

 Currently, the Observatory Network encompasses more than forty sites in eastern North America in Maine, New Hampshire, Massachusetts, Arizona, Baja California Florida, Yucatán, Campeche, and Quintana Roo.
 Learn more about the individual Observatory sites and networks by following the links in the page-top navigation menu.